gmwendel/HITMAN/README.md

 cd HITMAN
 pip install -e .
 ```
-Verify the scripts have been added to path:
+Verify the scripts have been added to the anaconda environment:
 ```
 hitman_train -h
 hitman_reco -h